justinalexchan/Enviro3D/README.md

 # Enviro3D
-A 3D environment scanner build using the MSP432E401Y microcontroller
+A 3D environment scanner built using the MSP432E401Y microcontroller.
+The scanner will take distance measurements of a given environment and create a point cloud for 3D modeling.

 ________________